blog-banner-image

 Very often, schools that provide a program in criminal justice will list forensic science as a specialization within the former; as such, students at such an institution can obtain a degree in criminal justice with a focus on forensic science, and obtain a comprehensive knowledge of both.
 In other cases, however, the degrees offered will be separate, although there may be substantial overlap between the two.

-These two fields of study do overlap, however, in that they are both concentrated on crime, its effects, and its causes, as well as the actions that can be taken thereafter to pursue justice.
+These two fields of study do overlap, however, in that they are both focused on crime, its effects and causes, as well as the actions that can be taken thereafter to pursue justice.
 Finally, while both of these fields of study are often considered synonymous with crime scene investigation (CSI), this is not the case.
 Indeed, while all three of these fields share significant overlap, a degree in crime scene investigation is more specific.
 While a CSI program may draw from both criminal justice and forensic science, those interested in working in CSI should expect to undergo additional training in investigative techniques.
 As such, anyone specifically hoping to work as a crime scene investigator should understand the steps to becoming a CSI before making a final decision.

 Side-By-Side Comparison